 "I grew up in a very busy and unique household.
 Being a twin and having twin brothers caused loud dinner conversations, crowded bedrooms, and homework challenges.
 More importantly, it caused permanent best friends, even teams for family game night, and collaborative partnerships.
 From an early age it became clear to me that although the four of us grew up in the same household, we think, act, and learn very differently.
 Just like the learning differences within my family, there are learning differences within my students.
 I believe that all children can and want to learn.
 As an educator, it is my job to discover the learning processes that helps each student be the most successful."

-Junior Kindergarten, Email
+Junior Kindergarten Assistant, Email

 B.A.
 Liberal Arts, Minor in Coaching - Southern Illinois University; M.S.W Child, Youth, and Families - Southern Illinois University